2025 FC Tulsa season

-The 2025 FC Tulsa season is the franchise's 11th season in the USL Championship, the second-tier professional soccer league in the United States.
-The team also is participating in the 2025 U.S. Open Cup and the 2025 USL Cup.
+The 2025 FC Tulsa season was the franchise's 11th season in the USL Championship, the second-tier professional soccer league in the United States.
+The team also participated in the 2025 U.S. Open Cup and the 2025 USL Cup.

 On March 12, 2025, FC Tulsa announced that it had partnered with Blitz Academy FC to launch the FC Tulsa Academy.

 On October 4, 2025, FC Tulsa clinched its first home playoff game (and the first soccer playoff game in Tulsa since 1983) with a win over Lexington SC.
 FC Tulsa also set a new club record for most points in a season with that same win.
 On October 11, 2025, FC Tulsa clinched the #1 seed in the Western Conference with a win over San Antonio FC.